I can see all of 2016 in the rearview mirror, which means it’s time for me to select five internal communication best practices for 2017.

 Here is my guide to the Top 5 Internal Communication Best Practices

 Improving internal communications with 360° measurement

 The Internal Communication function is a fairly mature function now.
-As a result, we join HR, Finance and Marketing in having to prove our results and business value.
-Getting our hands on metrics, such as page views, opens, comments has been the goal for this year.
+As a result, we join HR, Finance, and Marketing in having to prove our results and business value.
+Getting our hands on metrics, such as page views, opens, comments have been the goal for this year.
 But individual metrics, in siloed channels, isn’t enough.
 This year we need to make sense of it all as a cohesive view in order to achieve organizational communication best practices.
 This year you want to be able to answer the CEO’s questions about your success.
 In fact, you’ll want to lead the conversation with “How would you like to see total engagement results?
 By location, channel, department, audience, device, business unit?”
 Read my blog post on the future of internal communication measurement.Learn how Poppulo can help you achieve your internal communication goals in 2017.Request a demo

 Employee Communication – Engaging all generations